zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullredundant.rst

 ========================

-This scenario features all |product| functionalities and its intended use is any infrastructure that requires scalability and redundancy and is ready for High Availability.
+This scenario features all |product| functionalities and its intended use is any infrastructure that requires scalability and redundancy.

-Due to the large number of Nodes (14) that compose the |product|
+Due to the large number of Nodes (15) that compose the |product|
 infrastructure, this scenario is designed to be deployed by using the :ref:`scenario-rd-playbook`.

 Remember to :ref:`configure the internal network
 <scenario-rd-network>` before starting the deployment.

-The Roles installed on the *14 Nodes* are:
+The Roles installed on the *15 Nodes* are:

 * Node 1: Mesh and Directory, Database
 * Node 2: Mesh, Directory Replica